OmkarMokashi/Data-Migration-Accelerator-Cockpit-Server/README.md

 ## Deployment
 Create a folder Cockpit and Clone or download the distribution to that folder,

-Open CMD and cd to src\app
+Open command promt and cd to src\app

 then run the command "npm install" this will take 5-10 minutes to install all the dependency files.